Last Updated on December 1, 2023 by Maggie McKneely

 The public buses are the best mode of transportation on Santorini if you’re only there for a day.
 Most of the streets are not car-friendly.
 ATV’s are another popular transport, but you can’t go as far and as fast as on a bus.
 Taxis are another option, but the bus fare is always under 3 euros, regardless of where you’re going, whether to Oia, one of the beautiful beaches, or Akrotiri.

 To get to Akrotiri from the airport, you need to take the bus to Fira (it’s easy to find, it’s the only bus option at the airport).
 From Fira, get off and transfer to the bus going to Akrotiri.
 The bus “stations” (usually just an open space with a plethora of buses) are chaotic, but most of the drivers understand English and will be able to help you get on the right bus if you get confused.

 Note: All times from here on out are approximate, as your schedule will be dependent on the buses.

 I say “ish” because, despite the myth that they run on GMT (Greek Maybe Time), the buses do run on a schedule…but that schedule is subject to change.
 Hence, my above “note.”

-Tickets to the archaeological site alone are 12 euros.
-Or, you can get the combo ticket for 14 euros, which I suggest doing.
+Tickets to the Akrotiri archaeological site alone are 12 euros.
+Or, you can get the combo ticket for 15 euros, which I suggest doing.
 If you also want to visit any of the museums on the island, the combo ticket will save you a few euros.
 I’m including one of them on the itinerary, so if you follow this plan, get the upgraded tickets.
-All admission info can be found here.
+Or, you can also get a private guided tour of Akrotiri.